 Amex Green vs. Amex Gold vs. Amex Platinum

 Each card has a different annual fee, bonus categories and welcome offer.
 The Amex Platinum Card, for example, has a $695 annual fee (See Rates and Fees), while the Amex Green Card’s annual fee is just $150 (See Rates and Fees).
 While the Amex Platinum’s hefty annual fee might scare some people off, it’s important to dig deeper into each card’s benefits and perks, as many of them will help offset the annual fee.

 - Up to $200 in Uber credits annually

 These benefits can add up, but only if you can use them.
 I live in a small town, so the Uber credits aren’t as enticing as they might be for someone living in a larger city without a car.
 I also already have Global Entry, so the credit doesn’t necessarily benefit me.
 But if you’re a regular Uber user and can make use of the other credits, you can nearly cover the entire annual fee with their value.
-Plus, there’s the outstanding 5x Membership Rewards points you’ll earn on airfare booked either directly with the airline or through Amex Travel, and on prepaid hotels booked on Amex Travel.
+Plus, there’s the outstanding 5x Membership Rewards points you’ll earn on airfare booked either directly with the airline or with American Express Travel (on up to $500,000 on these purchases per calendar year), and on prepaid hotels booked with American Express Travel.